-Ellie Towhey has always felt the illuminating presence of Our Lady of the Miraculous Medal throughout her life.
-In childhood, adulthood, marriage, and motherhood, Ellie has enthusiastically embraced her devotion to the Blessed Mother and shared it with those around her.
+Ellie Towhey has always been grateful for Mary’s intercession through Our Lady of the Miraculous Medal.
+Throughout her life, Ellie has enthusiastically embraced her devotion to the Blessed Mother and shared it others.

-As a wife and mother, Ellie has passed her devotion to her husband, Paul Towhey, and to their two adult children.
-And through the couple’s generous support of the much-anticipated St. Vincent’s Rosary Walk and Our Lady of Knock Shrine on the grounds of the Shrine, the Towheys will help to ensure others will be able to experience similar comfort and joy in perpetuity.
+Later as a wife and mother, Ellie has passed her devotion to her husband, Paul Towhey, and to their children.
+And through the couple’s generous support of the much-anticipated St. Vincent’s Rosary Walk and Our Lady of Knock Shrine on the grounds of The Basilica Shrine, the Towheys will help to ensure others will be able to experience similar comfort and joy in perpetuity.

 “I think for every step in life, every situation in life, it’s important to make Mary a part of those things,” Ellie says.
 “I can’t even imagine how many of my prayers have been answered.”

 She often recalls the many blessings her family received when her son, Paul Jr., and daughter, Jessica, were young.

 “Raising children, especially when they’re in college, you wake up in the middle of the night and think, ‘What are they doing?
 Where are they?’
 And you pray to Mary; you say the Memorare; you pray the Rosary,” says Ellie.
 “You ask for Mary’s intercession in whatever they’re doing.
 You pray they make the right decisions, that they do the right things.”